Rapper Willie McCoy was finding his voice. Then came a fatal police encounter.

 "All we want is justice," Richard, 24, added.
 "Nobody cares about the money, nobody cares about anything but justice for Willie."

-A vigil is set for Saturday night in Vallejo to mark one month since McCoy was killed.
+A vigil took place Saturday night in Vallejo to mark one month since McCoy was killed.

 In the shadow of the shuttered Taco Bell, on the pavement of the drive-thru where he lost his life and in front of large white lettering is where people plan to remember something that his death cannot erase — his name.